 “Tropical Scenery”

-This dream-like oil on canvas painting, titled “Tropical Scenery”, is from 1873 by the American artist, Frederic Edwin Church, of the Hudson River School of art.
-This piece was based on several excursions to the country of Ecuador in South America that Church had taken several decades prior.
-He had created a series of paintings based on these adventures, such as the one shown here.
+“Tropical Scenery” is a dream-like oil on canvas painting from 1873 by the American artist, Frederic Edwin Church.
+This piece was based on sketches from several excursions to the country of Ecuador in South America that Church had taken several decades prior.
+He created a series of paintings in his studio based on these adventures, such as the one shown here.
+The first trip was taken in 1853 with businessman, Cyrus West Field, to have Church paint scenes to lure investors.
+The second trip was made in 1857 with fellow artist, Louis Rémy Mignot.

 “Tropical Scenery” is currently in the collections of the Brooklyn Museum in Brooklyn, New York, in the United States.